parazyd/amprolla/README.md

 your needs, and then run `amprolla_init.py`.
 This will download the repositories we will merge afterwards.
 When this is done, you can run `amprolla_merge.py` which will perform the actual merge, and finally sign the Release files needed.
+The first time this is done, it is advisable to run the script found in `contrib/populate_aliases.sh` so it can fill in the needed symlinks to the different suites.
+Make sure you set the correct path in the script.

-To perform incremental updates, run `amprolla_update.py` with a cron job in your desired intervals.
+To perform incremental updates, run `orchestrate.sh` with a cron job in your desired intervals.
+Edit the script to set the correct paths.

+**NOTE:** in the current testing phase, `orchestrate.sh` contains a while loop in order to be ran in tmux to catch unhandled exceptions and fix the codebase.

 An `nginx` configuration for the amprolla server can be found in `contrib`.